arhatraj/raj-kamble-portfolio/Pizza-Sales-Analysis/README.md

-# 🍕 Pizza Sales SQL Analysis
+# 🍕 Pizza Sales Analysis

 This project analyzes a pizza sales database to answer key business questions using SQL.
 It demonstrates concepts like **joins**, **window functions**, **CTEs**, and **aggregation**.